mattermost/mattermost-handbook/contributors/onboarding/onboarding.md

 **New Colleague 90-Day Feedback Process**

  * **Managers**
     * Complete a [new colleague peer panel form] for the new staff member.
-Notifications are sent to managers on a new colleague's date of employmnet.
-This will kick off the [review process](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50#how-is-feedback-shared).
+Notifications are sent to managers on a new colleague's date of employment.
+This kicks off the [review process](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50#how-is-feedback-shared).
     * Managers receive a unique link with peer panel results after the survey is sent.
     * People Ops share the new colleague's self-assessment once completed.
  * **New Colleagues**